30th March 2019

 Currently, data science is the most discussed topic in every segment of industry.
 The core of data science is about uncovering findings from data to help us make smarter business decisions, i.e. deep diving into the granular level to mine and understand complex behaviours, trends and inferences.
 Due to the generation of vast data, coupled with advancement in technology, the data science stream has been evolving at a fast pace.
 If we consider data science as a function of time, then it is interesting to understand where it came from and the direction in which it is headed.

 Specific to the pharma industry, there is a growing pressure to improve overall productivity and reduce development time to maximize the period of patent protection so that R&D costs can be recovered.
-The drug development process is extremely complicated and multidisciplinary and therefore no overall model serves as a basis for optimization and improvement.
+The drug development process is extremely complicated and multidisciplinary and therefore no overall model serves as a basis for optimisation and improvement.
 Pharmaceutical companies are generating increasing amounts of data and, as a result, the value of the data scientist.
 There is a growing belief that data science and approaches from engineering and computer science will be critical for the long-term future of the industry.
 Across the industry, expectations on using technology-driven solutions are increasing and investments in applying artificial intelligence, machine learning and automation to drug development use cases are also taking a leap.
 While technology is making progress, the skills requirement of the workforce is also going to evolve.
 The industry has started talking about data managers being tomorrow’s data curators and statistical programmers being data analysts; and all this will lead to building skills to meet forthcoming job roles.
-There are visionary organizations moving with agility towards embracing these changes and preparing for the future work environment.
+There are visionary organisations moving with agility towards embracing these changes and preparing for the future work environment.

 AI in Pharma – Myth or Reality! – Sowmyanarayan Srinivasan, Accenture